zooko/smalloc/README.md

 These are usually the only two you need to use smalloc.

- * _smalloc-macros_: a proc macro to generate a `main()` function that initializes smalloc before the Rust runtime's initialization; You need this only if the `ctor`-based initialization doesn't work in your system.
  * _bench_: micro-benchmarking tool to measure latency of operations and compare to other memory allocators
- * _hellomalloc_: a pair of sample apps that show the two ways to initialize smalloc as the global allocator in Rust code
+ * _hellomalloc_: a sample app that shows how to make smalloc be the global allocator in Rust code
  * _find_max_vm_addresses_reservable_: a tool used in the development of smalloc to determine how much virtual address is allocatable on the current system
  * _devutils_: code used in both tests and benchmarks